Global Internship in Chile:

 Santiago is both Chile's capital city and largest city in the country.
 Boasting an array of historical buildings to culture centers, restaurants, and a thriving financial district, Santiago has all a "big city" has to offer and then some.
 Interns can look forward to exploring the big city, while having access to both the snowy mountains for winter sport activities and the coastline for aquatic adventures.

-This program is open to all undergraduate students who meet the GPA requirement and who have 45 undergraduate credits completed by the start date of the program.
+This program is open to undergraduate students who meet the GPA requirement.
 Students from all universities are eligible to participate.
 Graduate students should contact the GoIntern@gmu.edu

 - Default Credit: